the route

 prologue

-The prologue will be ridden by the UCI registered riders only in the RACE EVENT.
+The prologue will be ridden by the UCI registered riders only in the OG EVENT.
 It will start at Glencairn Farm under the start arch at 14h30 during registration on the 24th of April, and cover 26kms.
-We encourage the other Race competitors to support the pro riders as they race around Glencairn Farm.
+We encourage the other OG competitors to support the pro riders as they race around Glencairn Farm.

 day 1 fast facts